 Diagnosis

-• A physical exam.
-Your doctor will likely do a physical exam to better understand your symptoms and look for other clues that will help with your diagnosis.
+Your healthcare professional may ask about your symptoms and your health history.
+A physical exam can help your healthcare professional understand your symptoms and look for other clues that help with your diagnosis.

-• Imaging tests.
-Which imaging tests are right for you will depend on your situation.
-Some tests, such as X-rays, are better for seeing bone problems.
-Other tests, such as MRI, are better for seeing connective tissue problems.
-Other imaging tests might include ultrasound, CT, bone scans and positron emission tomography (PET) scans.
+The imaging tests you have depend on your condition.
+Some tests, such as X-rays, are better for seeing bones.
+Other tests, such as MRIs, are better for seeing connective tissues.
+Other imaging tests may include ultrasound, CT, bone scans and positron emission tomography scans, also called PET scans.

 Treatment